Sandra L. Townes: Early life and education

 Born in Spartanburg, South Carolina, the Honorable Sandra L. Townes graduated from Johnson C. Smith University with her Bachelor of Arts degree in 1966 and later from Syracuse University College of Law with a Juris Doctor in 1976.

 Legal career

 Following law school graduation, Townes worked with the Onondaga County, New York, District Attorney's Office as Assistant District Attorney (1977–83).

-She was promoted to Senior Assistant District Attorney (1983–86) and became Chief ADA (1986–87).
+She was promoted to Senior Assistant District Attorney (1983–86) and became Chief Assistant District Attorney (1986–87).
 Townes was elected to a City Court Judge seat for the City Court of Syracuse, New York (1988–99).
 In 1999, Townes was elected as Justice of the Fifth Judicial District New York Supreme Court (2000–04).

 She was selected by the New York State Governor, George Pataki, to the judicial post of Appellate Division Associate justice handling appeals for the 2nd Judicial Department of the New York State Supreme Court (2001–04).
 During this time, Townes was an Adjunct professor at Syracuse University College of Law (1987–95) and at Onondaga Community College (1992 to 2001).